-How would your life change if you could embrace the wild and sensitive part of yourself?
+How would your life change if you embraced the wild and sensitive parts of yourself?

-How would your life change if you were given permission to embrace your wild and sensitive child?
+How would your life change if you knew how to embrace your wild and sensitive child or teen?

 $82 Purchase HERE!